markoboger/SeapalAndroidApp/README.md

 two fragments for listview and detailview (BoatListFragment, BoatDetailFragment).
 So you have the possibility to view both fragments on a tablet and only one fragment on a smartphone.

+---

 #### BoatActivity

 This activity:

-				+ extends BaseDrawerActivity
+>* extends BaseDrawerActivity
-				+ implements IObserver
+>* implements IObserver
-				+ implements BoatListFragment.ListSelectedCallback
+>* implements BoatListFragment.ListSelectedCallback

-The BoatActivity gets an injected BoatController from *com.google.inject.Inject*.
+The BoatActivity get an injected BoatController from *com.google.inject.Inject*.
 You have to add this controller to Observer to get the notify method from Observable.

 The main view of the activity is the **boat.xml**.
 This xml-file is in the *layout* folder for smartphones and in the *layout-xlarge* for tablets.
 It consists of one respectively two FrameLayouts.
 The FrameLayout is only a place holder for the Fragments.
+Each Fragment has an own layout (boatlist.xml, boatdetail.xml), which will be dynamically added to the main layout.
+This is implemented with a FragmentTransaction in the onCreate() method.
+The Android Operation System choose the right main layout.